QualiChain/hei-did/README.md

 - Open the "registerContract_script.js" file and again replace the endpoint, account variable, private key first argument and the new contract address.

-- Now replace the id variable to the third argument in the Ethereum DID (for example -> did:ethr:0x2CefB619218825C0c670D8E77f7039e0693E1dDC) you are trying to register.
+- Now replace the "id" variable to the third argument in the Ethereum DID (for example -> did:ethr:0x2CefB619218825C0c670D8E77f7039e0693E1dDC) you are trying to register.

-- Replace the add variable with the Ethereum address of the contract you want to associate with the DID.
+- Replace the "add" variable with the Ethereum address of the contract you want to associate with the DID.

 - Save the file and run it by typing in the command line "npm start".